 Big Wednesday is beloved by many.
 Directed and co-written by John Milius it’s coming of age theme hits home with all surfers.
 Weirdly it was a flop at the cinema and became a cult success once home video took off.
 It’s one of those films that’s gifted us with many much repeated quotes.
 In the limited pantheon of Hollywood surf films that aren’t stinkers this is probably the most rounded feature film.
 Surfing is the one thing that can glue friendship together no matter what life throws our way.

-Factoid: Milieus and friends George Lucas and Steven Spielberg exchanged a percentage point of the income from their upcoming movies 1977 Star Wars and Close Encounters of the Third Kind.
+Factoid: Milius and friends George Lucas and Steven Spielberg exchanged a percentage point of the income from their upcoming movies 1977 Star Wars and Close Encounters of the Third Kind.
 They were both convinced it was going to be a huge hit.
 So while the surf movie tanked that deal must’ve been quite a zinger as those other directors did ‘okay’.

 APOCALYPSE NOW (1979)